DjDonPablo/CodeBuddy/README.md

 ## Extension settings

 - `CodeBuddy: Server_port`: server's port to interact with models.
 Refer to the section [Extension configuration](#extension-configuration) if you want to change this value.
 - `CodeBuddy: Autocomplete`: enable or disable the autocompletion.
-If you really don't want the autocomplete at anytime, you can set the environment variable `CODEBUDDY_DISABLE_AUTOCOMPLETE` to `true`.
+If you really don't want the autocompletion at anytime, you can set the environment variable `CODEBUDDY_DISABLE_AUTOCOMPLETE` to `true`.

 ## Extension configuration